-One other game you should look at is Overlord, a game inspired by classic titles originally released on the Acorn Archimedes back in the 1990s.
-Although you can run Overlord on a Raspberry Pi, you’ll need to eschew Raspbian temporarily in favor of RISC OS to run it.
-Head to this Raspberry Pi Forum thread for more information, or go straight to the game page, where you can buy it for under $10.
+One other Raspberry Pi-compatible game to consider should look at is Overlord.
+A game inspired by classic space shooters, it was originally released on the Acorn Archimedes back in the 1990s.
+To run Overlord on a Raspberry Pi, you’ll need to RISC OS instead of Raspbian.

 Simply use this command to install it:

-First released in 1996 and available on every desktop operating system you can think of, the game experience is the closest you’ll get to Civilization II without playing the original.
-While the original is considered pretty iconic, FreeCiv has developed some strong variations from the source material over the years.
+First released in 1996, FreeCiv is available on every desktop operating system you can think of.
+The game experience is the closest you’ll get to Civilization II without playing the original.
+While the original is considered iconic, FreeCiv has developed some strong variations from the source material over the years.

-Happily, FreeCiv has multiplayer support.
+FreeCiv even has multiplayer support.
 Imagine that: multiplayer Civ-style action on a Raspberry Pi!